dhamaniasad/awesome-postgres/README.md

 * [pgwatch2](https://github.com/cybertec-postgresql/pgwatch2) - Flexible and easy to get started PostgreSQL metrics monitor focusing on Grafana dashboards.
 * [pgbench](https://www.postgresql.org/docs/devel/static/pgbench.html) - Run a benchmark test on PostgreSQL.
 * [opm.io](http://opm.io) -  Open PostgreSQL Monitoring is a free software suite designed to help you manage your PostgreSQL servers.
 It can gather stats, display dashboards and send warnings when something goes wrong.
+* [pgmetrics](https://pgmetrics.io/) - pgmetrics is an open-source, zero-dependency, single-binary tool that can collect a lot of information and statistics from a running PostgreSQL server and display it in easy-to-read text format or export it as JSON and CSV for scripting.

 ### Extensions
 * [Citus](https://github.com/citusdata/citus) - Scalable PostgreSQL cluster for real-time workloads.